Interesting facts and ideas for your own excursion on the Amalfi Coast

 About 40 kilometres from Salerno you can find the ruins and temples of Paestum.
 The place was founded by the Greeks in 600 BC under the name of Poseidonia and later renamed by the Romans.
 The former forest area became increasingly marshy and was finally abandoned.
 Rediscovered in the 18th century, the excavations of the historical site slowly began.
 Surrounded by an approximately 5000-meter long and still well-preserved city wall, the remains of the mighty Poseidon temple, the basilica and the temple of Ceres are particularly impressive.
 In addition, there is a museum on the site, which mainly exhibits findings from the former settlement.
 Paestum is open daily from 08:30-19:30.
 On the first and third Monday of the month it closes already at 13:40.
 Admission stop is always 40 minutes before closing time.
 The entrance fee including the museum is 9 euros per person.
 By rental car* or taxi, it takes 45 to 50 minutes per direction along the coastal road.
 The trains of the Italian railway Trenitalia take 33 minutes from the Stazione Salerno to Paestum Station.
 From there it is a short walk to the archaeological site.
 Alternatively, you can also get there from Piazza Concordia by taking the number 34 bus.
 Due to the many stops it takes about 60 minutes to get there.

 - Excursion portals and excursion providers

-Through the tour and excursion providers GetYourGuide*, Meine Landausflüge*, rent-a-guide* and Viator*, you can book various excursions, activities, tours, tickets and admission tickets in Salerno, which are often offered at much lower prices than comparable excursions offered by the shipping companies.
+Through the tour and excursion providers GetYourGuide*, Meine Landausflüge* and Viator*, you can book various excursions, activities, tours, tickets and admission tickets in Salerno, which are often offered at much lower prices than comparable excursions offered by the shipping companies.
 Thus, if you book in time, you can realize a variety of excursions on your own.